Italian meal structure: Lunch (pranzo)

-Mid-afternoon snack (Merenda)
+Mid-afternoon snack (merenda)

-The merenda (from the Latin merenda) is not a main meal, but an important snack in the mid-morning (around 10 o'clock a.m.) or mid-afternoon (around 5 o'clock p.m.).
-It is usually a light meal, consisting of a panino or tramezzino, fruit alone, or bread and jam, if not some typical dessert and, in summer, possibly ice cream.
-It is particularly carried out in childhood, but is also quite common among adults.
+A merenda (from the Latin merenda) is a snack in the mid-morning (around 10 a.m.) or mid-afternoon (around 5 p.m.).
+It is usually a light meal, consisting of panini or tramezzini, fruit alone or bread and jam, if not a dessert and, in summer, possibly gelato.
+It is common for children, and also eaten by adults.

-Supper (Cena)
+Supper (cena)

-Along with lunch, it is the other main meal of the day.
-The supper (Cena) scheme follows that of the classic Italian lunch, therefore with the same courses, but with dishes and foods that are usually lighter.
+Supper is the other main meal of the day.
+It has the same courses as lunch, but with dishes and foods that are usually lighter.

-Exceptions are suppers, called cenoni, consumed on the occasion of certain annual anniversaries such as New Year's Eve, Christmas Eve and the Carnival period; dinners are richer and more substantial than the lunch itself.
+Exceptions are richer dinners (cenoni) eaten for festivities such as New Year's Eve, Christmas Eve and the Carnival period.

-Unlike lunch, the Italian supper, when consumed among close family members, does not necessarily include the presence of a first course based on starchy foods (such as pasta or polenta) or cereals (such as rice), so sometimes supper consists of what during lunch would be equivalent to a second course (therefore a meat or fish-based preparation), with or without a side dish, or a single dish, such as a soup or a light soup, however including the presence of bread.
+Unlike lunch, supper, when consumed among close family members, does not necessarily include a first course based on starchy foods (such as pasta or polenta) or cereals (such as rice), so sometimes supper consists of the equivalent of a second course (a meat or fish-based preparation), with or without a side dish, or a single dish, such as a soup, and including bread.